Powerlearnproject/se-day1-assignment-Faithosadiaye/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
-- Prompt engineeringis used for crafting effective prompts to guide AI models towards desired outputs.
+- Prompt engineering is the art and science of crafting effective text inputs (prompts) to elicit desired outputs from AI models, particularly large language models.
+It involves understanding how these models interpret language and designing prompts that guide them towards specific, accurate, and relevant responses.
 - Importance
+Improving accuracy: Well-designed prompts reduce ambiguity and increase the likelihood of getting correct answers.
 Clarity: Ensures AI understands your intent.
 Specificity: Gets more precise results.
 Creativity: Generates unique and interesting responses.